stephenmelnicki/denopaste/README.md

 Some stand-out features:

 - Automatic paste expiration (one hour).
-- Easily copy a paste's contents to the clipboard.
+- Copy paste to the clipboard.
-- Save a paste's contents to file.
+- Save paste to file.
-- Link directly to a paste's raw contents.
+- Link directly to pastes' raw contents.

 ## Getting Started